vrquaeler/mLRS-Flasher/README.md

 - Install Python3 on your system, if you don't yet have it.
 Ensure that Python is in the PATH (the usual Python installation tutorials tell how to check that).
 - Download the github repo and ensure you have unpacked it if you downloaded it as zip.
 - Run the mLRS_Flasher.py script.
 - It may happen that you get a bunch of errors and need to install additional packages.
-Follow the error messages.
+Follow the error messages. (you need "pillow", "requests", "pyserial", "customtkinter", "tk", "pymavlink")

 ### MacOS ###